sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-slider-extension/cp-mobile-dev-kit-slider-extension.md

     >In your import function, if you see errors related to `@nativescript/core`, you can ignore them.
 There is currently no reference of such libraries in the MDK editor.

-3. Save the `MySliderPlugin/android/MySlider.ts` file.
+3. Save the `MySliderPlugin/android/MySlider.ts` file if not saved already.

 4. In `MySliderPlugin/iOS/MySlider.ts` file, copy and paste the following code.